 Due to the continuing adverse climate conditions being experienced in the UK owners are reminded that they are advised to inspect their woodlands regularly to assess for damage or disease to ensure the public are safe.

-Advice from the Broker is that owners are expected to periodically inspect their properties and keep records of the dates and condition of the woods and trees.
-Remedial work should be carried out immediately on any suspect trees, etc., and it is advisable to employ a professional to survey the wood on an annual basis and provide owners with a written report.
+For information, owners are expected to periodically inspect their properties and keep records of the dates and condition of the woods and trees.
+It is advisable to employ a professional to survey the wood on an annual basis and provide owners with a written report.
+Remedial work should be carried out immediately on any suspect trees identified in the report and again keep accurate records should they be required in the event of a claim.